Matias-HA/SimpleChatApp/README.md

 ### Short Description

 This is a simple chat app.
 The app consists of three screens. a login screen, where the user can sign in using their google account.
-The main screen gives an overview of each chat room the user can enter.
-The Third screen is where the user can type to chat with other users.
+After signing in the user will be brought to the main screen, which gives an overview of each chat room the user can enter.
+After selecting a chat room the user will then be brought to the last screen, in which the user can chat with other people.

 <b>Note that this app currently only works on android devices since I'm lacking the necessary development tools to build and test on iOS</b>